buba03/vroom/README.md

 Fill the values inside the `<>` brackets.

 * `size`: the size multiplier of the car.
-Changes the size of the image, and the attributes as well accordingly.
+Changes the size of the image, and the attributes accordingly.
   * default: `1`
 * `car_default_state`: the default position of the car when the game is reset.